MicrosoftDocs/security/compass/protect-against-ransomware-phase3.md

 ---
-title: "Phase 3: Prevent entry into your environment" ms.author: josephd
+title: "Phase 3: Make it hard to get in" ms.author: josephd
 author: JoeDavies-MSFT
 f1.keywords: